grafana/loki/docs/sources/clients/promtail/troubleshooting.md

 ingester between the last sync period and the crash, these log entries will be sent again to the ingester on Promtail restart.

-However, it's important to note that Loki will reject all log lines received in what it perceives is [out of order](../../../overview#timestamp-ordering).
+If Loki is not configured to [accept out-of-order writes](../../../configuration/#accept-out-of-order-writes), Loki will reject all log lines received in what it perceives is out of order.
 If Promtail happens to crash, it may re-send log lines that were sent prior to the crash.
 The default behavior of Promtail is to assign a timestamp to logs at the time it read the entry from the tailed file.
 This would result in duplicate log lines being sent